 Zimmy also established a gift annuity for her 35th; it was, however, her third.
 "The one thing I learned in business school is that you need a diversified investment portfolio.
 You never put all your eggs in one basket.
 Creating deferred charitable gift annuities is part of the way I've diversified."
-She directed the gift portion of her annuity to her pledge for the new residence hall.

 Both believe that this type of gift planning is especially attractive to women who expect to make a substantial contribution toward their family's retirement income.
 "Annuitizing a portion of your portfolio to guarantee future income is something many of us are going to do anyway because it makes sense, especially given the fluctuations of current investment earnings," added Hall.
 Or, as Zimmy noted, "We're two M.B.A.s who believe that the gift annuity is one of the best investments around, right now."